dartmouth-cs98/hack-a-thing-21f-1-jcole/README.md

 ### App 2: Number Guesser Game
 <br />

 For this multi-page application, users can submit a number between 1 and 99 (validated), and the app attempts to guess that number.
-This was a fun app because it involved both many pages of React Native, and also some game logic that was fun to implement.
-I also followed the tutorial closely, but found myself anticipating code to implement, and despite quite a bit of time spent debugging, I beleive after this app, I gained a much better understanding of the topic I was trying to learn.
+This was a fun app because it involved both many pages of React Native, and also some game logic.
+I also followed the tutorial closely, but found myself anticipating code to implement, and despite quite a bit of time spent debugging, I believe after this app, I gained a much better understanding of the topic I was trying to learn.
 <br />

 ![Game Screen](https://github.com/dartmouth-cs98/hack-a-thing-21f-1-jcole/blob/main/hacktivity-2/img/GameScreen.PNG)